 Juvéderm is different from other types of injectables.
 While products like Botox and Dysport treat wrinkles that form as a result of repetitive facial movements, Juvéderm treats static wrinkles caused by a loss of volume.
 The treatment area for each type of injectable is also different.
 Botox and Dysport work on the lines between the eyebrows and the crow’s feet, while treatment areas for Juvéderm are the marionette lines, lips, cheek area, and nasolabial folds.

 Juvéderm is also different from other dermal fillers that are made from hyaluronic acids, such as Restylane.
-While the two types of fillers focus on the same treatment areas and injection sites, their exact formulations are different.
+While the two types of fillers focus on the same treatment areas and injection sites, their exact formulations are different, like Sculptra which uses Poly-L-Lactic Acid.

 Procedure Before and After Photos